ju5tjoe/Turtle_Typewriter/README.md

 Version 01: A script, that will simply allow me to write all the letters of the alphabet.
 Version 02: A more sophisticated version that will have cleaner code blocks and higher user friendlyness.

-I use atom text editor to write the script and then run it from the command line.
+I use atom text editor to write the script and then run it from the command line/Terminal.